How Federal Policy Changes Impact Audiologists, SLPs, and the People They Serve

 Learning Objectives

-- Describe key federal policy changes impacting clinicians and the people they serve
+- Summarize key federal policy changes impacting clinicians and the people they serve

 - Identify how federal policy changes may directly impact audiology and speech-language pathology practice

-- Find ways to get involved in advocacy efforts
+- Discuss two ways to get involved in advocacy efforts

 Time Ordered Agenda